Rigidity of random stationary measures and applications to point processes: Rigidity of random stationary measures

 \subsection{Necessary conditions}

-We investigate what non-rigidity implies on the spectral density $ \s$, and in particular wether a $ \k$-pole is necessary for $ \k$-rigidity.
-Maximal rigidity really depends on the behaviour of $ \s$ on all $ \mathbb{R}^{d}$, and is rather studied in the companion paper \cite{rigid-companion}.
+We investigate what non-rigidity implies on the spectral density $ \s$, and in particular wether a $ \k$-pole is necessary for $ \k$-rigidity, it seems to be the first result of this kind.
+Maximal rigidity really depends on the behaviour of $ \s$ on all $ \mathbb{R}^{d}$, and is rather studied in \cite{rigid-companion}.
 We nevertheless give a context where maximal rigidity and $\k$-rigidity are easier to handle.